Qinti/nazca/README.md

 ```

 ## Guide
 You can think of it as an extended CSS.
-In general it defines the style, as a regular CSS would do.
+In general, it defines the style, as a regular CSS would do.
 Now add to the CSS
 the functions and event handlers as JS does.
 After that just add a simple hierarchy of the children elements, as HTML
 does.
 If you imagine it all together, you'll get nazca - simple and beautiful.